rogelioajax/lua/readme.md

-# Mango X & City X
+# MANGO

 One of the best roblox scripts.
-Primarly focused on Da Hood.
+Primarly focused on Da Hood and Universal too.

 ## Official Website
 - [Mangox.xyz](https://mangox.xyz)